 If you are, or will be, at least age 50 by the end of the applicable calendar year, then once you have made the maximum permissible Salary Reduction Contributions (including Special Catch-up Contributions, if any) allowed above, you may elect to make an additional before-tax contribution, called "catch-up contributions."
-The catch-up contribution you may make in 2010 is \$5,500 and may be increased by the IRS each year for cost-of-living.
+The catch-up contribution you may make in 2014 is \$5,500 and may be increased each year for cost-of-living.